What is cyber security?

 The landscape of cybercrime and security is constantly changing due to the ever-evolving nature of technology.
 As a result, it can sometimes be difficult for businesses to stay completely up to date with the latest information – particularly small to medium enterprises who cannot afford to allocate a lot of funds towards cyber protection.

-However protection from cyber-attacks can be essential due to the possible disastrous consequences that can be incurred as a result.
+However protection from cyber-attacks is essential due to the possible disastrous consequences that can be incurred as a result.
 It’s therefore a good idea to consider the following ways to keep yourself protected against future cyber criminals and their methods:

-Keeping your business’s IT security software and hardware up to date is a good way to ensure you’re protected against the latest cyber threats.
-This includes keeping your anti-virus software up to date as well as the security features on any applications your company uses, devices such as phones and computers, your network and internet connection, and your data stores.
+- Security: Keeping your business’s IT security software and hardware up to date is a good way to ensure you’re protected against the latest cyber threats.
+This includes keeping your anti-virus software up to date, as well as the security features on any applications your company uses, devices such as phones and computers, your network and internet connection, and your data stores.

-When you’ve been the victim of a cyber-attack, your business can benefit from a solid recovery plan that lets your business operations continue without too big an interruption in services.
+- Recovery and reparation: When you’ve been the victim of a cyber-attack, your business will benefit from a solid recovery plan that lets your business operations continue without too big an interruption in services.
 This can be particularly important for businesses that rely on online transactions if their e-commerce website comes under attack.